Who to contact out of hours?

 Contact us

-Lost fillings or Crowns
+Lost Crowns or Fillings

 If you have lost a filling, as a temporary measure, stick a piece of sugarless gum into the cavity (sugar-filled gum will cause pain), or use an over-the-counter dental cement and make an appointment to see your dentist as soon as possible.